WELCOME & ORIENTATION: (Click on any words in the teal/aqua/greenish color that are hyperlinks to more information about that item)

 The primary purpose of the Jazz & Philosophy Intermodal Conference is to promote philosophical investigations related to jazz.
 You can see what some of these philosophical issues are by going on the editable MediaWiki website: http://PhilosophyOfJazz.net or http://poj.fm (same website, but shorter to type).
 Just click on the hyperlink to open a tab to there.
-Any underlined text in the aqua/greenish colored text is a hyperlink to that item that opens in a new tab if clicked on.
+Any underlined text in the teal/aqua/greenish color are hyperlinks to more information about that item that opens in a new tab if clicked on.

 To see what happened at the inaugural conference JPIC 2017 held at La Posada Hotel & Gardens in Winslow, AZ just click here: JPIC 2017 then click on the menu bar at top of page third item from left “2017 Conference” where you can see the Recap, Speakers, Co-Chairs, Schedule, or Information for this past JPIC 2017.